Roger Ibañez

-Roger Ibañez da Silva (born 23 November 1998) is a Brazilian professional footballer who plays for Serie A club Lazio and the Brazil national team.
-Mainly a central defender, he can also play as a defensive midfielder.
+Roger Ibañez da Silva (born 23 November 1998) is a Brazilian professional footballer who plays as a centre-back for Saudi Pro League club Al-Ahli and the Brazil national team.
+Mainly a centre-back, he can also play as a defensive-midfielder.

 Club career

 Early career

 Born in Canela, Rio Grande do Sul to a Uruguayan mother, Ibañez only started his career in 2016, aged 18, at Grêmio Atlético Osoriense.
 Playing as a midfielder, he joined PRS Futebol Clube later in that year, and made his senior debut during the 2016 Copa Serrana, which was the club's first professional competition.

 On 5 December 2016, Ibañez signed for Sergipe on loan for the season.
 The following 4 March, however, after featuring rarely, he was recalled.
 Upon returning, he became a regular starter during PRS' Campeonato Gaúcho Série B campaign.

 Fluminense

 In the middle of 2017, Ibañez joined Fluminense and was initially assigned to the under-20 squad.
 Promoted to the first team for the 2018 season by manager Abel Braga, he made his professional debut on 20 January 2018, starting in a 0–0 Campeonato Carioca home draw against Botafogo.

 On 28 February 2018, Ibãnez had his federative rights purchased by Flu, and he signed a new five-year deal with the club.
 He made his Série A debut on 15 April, starting in a 2–1 away loss against Corinthians, and finished the campaign with 14 league appearances.